flatironinstitute/finufft/docs/pythoninterface.rst

 ================

 These python interfaces are by Daniel Foreman-Mackey, Jeremy Magland, and Alex Barnett, with help from David Stein.
 See the installation notes for how to install these interfaces.
 Below is the documentation for the nine routines.
+The 2d1 and 2d2
+"many vector" interfaces are now also included.

 Notes: